pynapple-org/pynapple/doc/user_guide/03_core_methods.md

 ### `time_diff`

 `Ts`, `Tsd`, `TsdFrame`, `TsdTensor`, and `TsGroup` all have the method `time_diff`, which computes the time differences between subsequent timepoints.
 For example, if a `Ts` object contained a set of spike times, `time_diff` would compute the inter-spike interval (ISI).

-This method returns a new `Tsd` object, with values corresponding to each time difference, and time indices corresponding to the reference time point associated with each time difference.
+This method returns a new `Tsd` object, with values being each time difference, and time indices being their reference time point.
+Passing `epochs` restricts the computation to the given epochs.
 The reference time point can be adjusted by the optional `align` parameter, which can be set to  `"start"`, `"center"`, or `"end"` (the default being `"center"`).

 ```{code-cell} ipython3
 :tags: [hide-input]